-Ahmedabad connects 200,000 households in slums to the public electricity grid.
+Ahmedabad connects 200,000 poor households to the public electricity grid.

-Experiences made in the pilot phase have motivated them to expand the program.
-Since 2008, about 200.000 poor households in Ahmedabad’s slums benefit from reliable power services while loss of energy for the companies has been reduced at 30%.
+Since 2008, approximately 200,000 poor households have been connected to the grid and now benefit from reliable power services and the loss of energy for the utility companies has been reduced by 30%.

 Background and objectives

 Ahmedabad, located on the banks of the Sabarmati River, is the largest city in the state of Gujarat and the fifth most populous city in India.
 Approximately 40 percent of its 5.6 million inhabitants live in slums and informal settlements, mostly without any public service provisions including water, sanitation or electricity.